27 Applications: Model and infer

 We want to construct a model that accounts for not only the game condition but simultaneously accounts for three other variables:

 Table 27.4 summarizes the full model.
-Using the output, we identify the point estimates of each coefficient and the corresponding impact (measured with information for the standard error to compute the p-value).
+Using the output, we identify the point estimates of each coefficient and the corresponding impact (measured with information on the standard error used to compute the p-value).

 Table 27.4: Summary of a linear model for predicting price based on cond_new, stock_photo, duration, and wheels.